NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 Bear in mind that thinking about accessibility helps create and promote digital products and interfaces that are intuitive, flexible, and usable for a diverse audience, ultimately improving the experience for all individuals.

 ::::::::::::::::::::::::::::::::::::: callout

 Universal design:

-_The design of products and environments to be useable by all people, to the greatest extent possible, without the need for adaptation or specialized design_
+_The design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design_

 Steinfeld E, Maisel J. Universal design: creating inclusive environments.
 New Jersey (NJ): Wiley; 2012.
 ::::::::::::::::::::::::::::::::::::::::::::::::